 - Knowledge of curriculum and instruction

 - Ability to instruct students and manage student behavior

 - Ability to adjust and adapt to a multitude of situations in the school environment

-- This role is also eligible for various stipend opportunities and incentives through our Teacher Career Pathway.
+for the Teacher Salary Schedule. * This role is also eligible for various stipend opportunities and incentives through our Teacher Career Pathway.
 For more information about our total rewards, visit our

 - Additional hourly compensation is provided for after school tutoring or Saturday school as assigned

 IDEA Public Schools does not discriminate on the basis of race, color, national origin, age, sex or disability, in admission or access to, or treatment of employment in its programs and activities.
 Any person having inquiries concerning the organization’s compliance with the regulations implementing Title VI of Civil Rights Act of 1964 (Title VI), Section 504 of the Rehabilitation Act of 1973 (Section 504), or Title II of the Americans with Disabilities Act of 1990 (ADA), may contact IDEA Human Resources at (956) 377-8000.